BhokaliClothing/microfocus-2/README.md

     ```
     sudo service aplsLicenseServer restart
     ```

+### Updating TSL version
+1. sudo su
+	- make yourself as root
+2. ls -la/etc/nginx
+3. nginx -t
+	-check if it's successful
+4. vi /etc/nginx/nginx.conf
+5. #original line
+	-commented the original line and paste in the new line
+6. :wq
+	- save and out from the file

 ### UFT Installation Notes
 1. When installing UFT, make sure to tick "Use DCOM for Automation Script", otherwise executing tests remotely might not work.